JesSonne/HumPlant/Readme.md

 The simulation itself is a two-stage process.

-- First, we simulate whether a pair of species have any or no interactions, which is the binary part of the simulation.
+- First, we simulate whether a pair of species have any or no Interactions.
+As such, this is the binary part of the simulation.
 In this example, we use the model of the morphological barrier.

-- Secondly, we simulate how often a pair of species interact, should they have any interactions with each other, which is the quantitative part of the simulation.
-In this example, we use the model of the morphological matching
+- Secondly, we simulate how often a pair of species interact, should they have any interactions with each other.
+As such, this is the quantitative part of the simulation.
+In this example, we use the model of the morphological matching.

 When the simulation concludes, it generates two indices of network structure.
 One index measures the degree of network nestedness, while